mayankrsagar/ToDoList/README.md

   - Pending
 - **LocalStorage Persistence**: Task data is stored in the browser's local storage for persistence between sessions.
 - **Responsive UI**: A modern and responsive design using Material-UI components.
+- **Pagination**: Tasks are displayed in paginated views, with 4 tasks per page for better management of large task lists.
+Users can navigate between pages using the Previous and Next buttons.
 ---

 ## Tech Stack